ThomasWeinert/FluentDOM/readme.txt

 FluentDOM provides an easy to use fluent interface for DOMDocument.

-The idea was born in a workshop of Tobias Schlitt (www.schlitt.info) about the PHP XML extensions at the IPC Spring in Berlin.
+The idea was born in a workshop of Tobias Schlitt (schlitt.info) about the PHP XML extensions at the IPC Spring in Berlin.
 He used this idea to show XPath samples in the session.

-Many thanks to the jQuery (www.jquery.com) people for their work, who did an exceptional job describing their interfaces and providing examples.
+Many thanks to the jQuery (jquery.com) people for their work, who did an exceptional job describing their interfaces and providing examples.
 This saved us a lot of work.

 We implemented most of the jQuery methods into FluentDOM, but here are